DanielWill-Baggs/no-gains-club/README.md

 # No Gains Club - E-commerce Platform

 Welcome to the **No Gains Club** e-commerce platform!
 This project is designed to provide a sleek and modern shopping experience for fitness enthusiasts.
-The platform leverages cutting-edge web technologies and a visually stunning UI powered by generative AI images, ReactJS, and GSAP.
+The platform leverages cutting-edge web technologies and a visually stunning UI powered by generative AI images, ReactJS, and Framer Motion.

 ---